-ACP uses TxBESS (The Texas Beginning Educator Support System) for systematic support of the beginning teachers.
+ACP uses the Texas Teacher Evaluation and Support System (T-TESS) for systematic support of the beginning teachers.
 ACP asks the school administration to provide a campus mentor to each candidate during his or her internship.
 The partners of ACP are committed to providing mentors for ACP candidates.
 TxBESS utilizes performance standards and a reflective assessment in order to support coaching and mentoring relationships.

-TxBESS support helps beginning teachers acquire professional expertise quickly, which improves the academic achievement of Texas students.
-Delivery of support using TxBESS creates a standardized system that reduces teacher attrition and increase teacher quality.
+T-TESS support helps beginning teachers acquire professional expertise quickly, which improves the academic achievement of Texas students.
+Delivery of support using T-TESS creates a standardized system that reduces teacher attrition and increase teacher quality.

-ACP uses TxBESS to:
+ACP uses T-TESS to: